AbdullahZuhair21/CRTP/README.md

 # Everyone --> means everyone as a group who hass access
 ```
 ![image](https://github.com/AbdullahZuhair21/CRTP/assets/154827329/732f0827-ca4d-4abe-8c76-bd679036255a)
+we get the service name again

 2. Using [AccessChk64.exe](https://docs.microsoft.com/en-us/sysinternals/downloads/accesschk) query the service found
 ```console
 C:\Temp> accesschk64.exe -uwcv daclsvc
 ```
 ![image](https://github.com/AbdullahZuhair21/CRTP/assets/154827329/385c8683-a242-4417-bfbc-9414e6dbd5a6)
+if you check we have RW Everyone. means you can change the path of the running service

 3. Find path of the bin file
 ```console